opensearch-project/documentation-website/_dashboards/get-started/quickstart-dashboards.md

 1. To add panels to the dashboard, choose **Edit** and then **Add** from the toolbar.
 1. In the **Add panels** window, choose the existing panel **[Flights] Delay Buckets**.
 You'll see a pop-up window on the lower right confirming that you've added the panel.
-1. Select `x` to close the Add panels window.
+1. Select `x` to close the **Add panels** window.
 1. View the added panel **[Flights] Delay Buckets**, which is added as the last panel on the dashboard, as shown in the following image.

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards/add-panel.png" alt="Add panel to dashboard" width="600"/>

 ## Try it: Creating a visualization panel

-Continuing with the preceding dashboard, you'll create a bar chart comparing the number of canceled flights and delayed flights to delay type and then add the panel to the dashboard.
+Continuing with the preceding dashboard, you'll create a bar chart comparing the number of canceled flights and delayed flights to delay type and then add the panel to the dashboard:

 1. Change the default [time range]({{site.url}}{{site.baseurl}}/dashboards/get-started/time-filter/) from **24 hours** to **Last 7 days**.
 1. In the toolbar, choose **Edit**, then **Create new**.